IkarosKappler/plotboilerplate/README.md

  * Add a retina detection; initialize the canvas with double resolution on startup if retina display (optional-flag).
  * Add a test implementation with Hobby-curves (demo?).
  * Remove the BezierPath._roundToDigits(...) function (replace by Number.toFixed).
+ * Refactor the VertTuple.getClosestT function.
+It still uses local functions!
+ * Change the behavior of Vector.intersection(...).
+The intersection should be on both vectors, not only on their line intersection!

 ## Todos for future Version 2 (not backwards compatible)